Heather Adams, MA, ALB

 Jessica Stern, PhD, MA

-Jessica Stern is a Fellow at the FXB Center for Human Rights at the Harvard School of Public Health, an Advanced Academic Candidate at the Massachusetts Institute of Psychoanalysis, and a Senior Research Fellow at the Center on Terrorism at the John Jay College of Criminal Justice.
+Jessica Stern is a fellow at Harvard FXB, an advanced academic candidate at the Massachusetts Institute of Psychoanalysis, and a senior research fellow at the Center on Terrorism at the John Jay College of Criminal Justice.
 She is also a member of Hoover Institution’s Task Force on National Security and Law.
 She is the author of Denial: A Memoir of Terror, selected by the Washington Post as a best book of the year; Terror in the Name of God: Why Religious Militants Kill, selected by the New York Times as a notable book of the year; The Ultimate Terrorists; and numerous articles on terrorism and proliferation of weapons of mass destruction.
 She is a fellow of both MacDowell and Yaddo artists’ colonies.
-In 2009, she was awarded a Guggenheim Fellowship for her work on trauma and terror, as well as an Erik Erikson Scholarship.
+In 2009, she was awarded a Guggenheim fellowship for her work on trauma and terror, as well as an Erik Erikson Scholarship.
 Stern taught at Harvard University from 1999-2010.
 She served on President Clinton’s National Security Council Staff in 1994-95.
 Stern was selected by Time Magazine in 2001 as one of seven thinkers whose innovative ideas “will change the world.”
 Stern advises a number of government agencies on issues related to terrorism and has taught courses for government officials.
 Stern is a member of the Trilateral Commission and the Council on Foreign Relations.
-She was named a Council on Foreign Relations International Affairs Fellow, a National Fellow at Stanford University’s Hoover Institution, a Fellow of the World Economic Forum, and a Harvard MacArthur Fellow.
+She was named a Council on Foreign Relations International Affairs fellow, a National fellow at Stanford University’s Hoover Institution, a fellow of the World Economic Forum, and a Harvard MacArthur fellow.
 Stern earlier worked as an analyst at Lawrence Livermore National Laboratory.
-She has a bachelors degree from Barnard College in chemistry, a masters degree from MIT in technology policy, and a doctorate from Harvard University in public policy.
+She has a bachelor’s degree from Barnard College, in chemistry; a master’s degree from MIT in technology policy; and a doctorate from Harvard University in public policy.